Chinese Taipei: International organizations and forums

 Besides the International Olympic Committee and sports organizations, Taiwan is a member economy of APEC and its official name in the organization is "Chinese Taipei".
 Taiwan's name in the World Trade Organization, "Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu", is frequently abbreviated as Chinese Taipei.
 It also participated as an invited guest in the World Health Organization (WHO) under the name of Chinese Taipei.
 The WHO is the only agency of the United Nations that the ROC is able, provided it is invited each year, to participate in since 1971.

 The terminology has spilled into apolitical arenas.
 The PRC has successfully pressured some international organizations and NGOs to refer to the ROC as Chinese Taipei.
 The International Society for Horticultural Science replaced "Taiwan" with "Chinese Taipei" in designation used for the membership.
 In a similar case, two Taiwanese medical groups were forced to change the word "Taiwan" in their membership names of ISRRT due to a request by the WHO.

 In the Miss World 1998, the government of the PRC pressured the Miss World Organization to rename Miss Republic of China 1998 to "Miss Chinese Taipei".
 The same happened in 2000, but with the Miss Universe Organization.
 Three years later at the Miss Universe pageant in Panama, the first official Miss China and Miss Taiwan competed alongside each other for the first time in history, prompting the PRC government to again demand that Miss Taiwan assume the title "Miss Chinese Taipei".
 Today, neither Miss Universe nor Miss World, the two largest pageant contests in the world, allow Taiwan's entrants to compete under the Taiwan label.
 In 2005, the third-largest pageant contest, Miss Earth, initially allowed Taiwanese contestant to compete as "Miss Taiwan"; a week into the pageant, however, the contestant's sash was updated to "Taiwan ROC".
 In 2008, Miss Earth changed the country's label to Chinese Taipei.

 In Taiwan

-The name is controversial in modern Taiwan; many Taiwanese see it as a result of shameful but necessary compromise, and a symbol of oppression from the mainland China forced upon them.
-The title "Chinese Taipei" has been described as confusing, as it leads some people to believe that "Taipei" is a country or that it is located in and/or governed by mainland China.
+The name is controversial in modern Taiwan; many Taiwanese see it as a result of shameful but necessary compromise, and a symbol of oppression that mainland China forced upon them.
+The title "Chinese Taipei" has been described as confusing, as it leads some people to believe that "Taipei" is a country or that it is located in or governed by mainland China.
 Taiwanese Olympian Chi Cheng has described competing under the name as "aggravating, humiliating and depressing."